Emblem of Bangsamoro: Design

-The design Bangsamoro seal by the Bangsamoro parliament consists of a circular seal featuring a yellow crescent containing a seven-pointed star on a green circular field.
-The seal is encircled by a rope motif and a thin red inner strip.
-The rope signifies the unity of the region's ethnic groups, and the red strip represents the blood of the mujaheddin who fought for the self determination of the region's people, the crescent stands for the "guiding principles" of the region's people who fought for self determination.
+The design of the Seal as approved by the Bangsamoro Parliament consists of a circular green field featuring a yellow crescent containing a seven-pointed star.
+The seal is encircled by a rope motif and a thin red inner fimbriation.
+The rope signifies the unity of the region's ethnic groups, and the red strip represents the blood of the mujahidīn who fought for the self determination while the crescent stands for the "guiding principles" of the region's people who fought for this.
 The inclusion of the rope was inspired from the Surah 3:103 of the Quran, which states "Hold tight to the rope of Allah, together.
 And be not divided".

-The seven-pointed star represents the component local governments of the region; the provinces of Basilan, Lanao del Sur, Maguindanao, Sulu and Tawi Tawi, Cotabato City, and exclave Bangsamoro barangays in Cotabato.
+The seven-pointed star represents the component local governments of the region: the provinces of Basilan, Lanao del Sur, Maguindanao, Sulu and Tawi Tawi, Cotabato City, and exclave barangays in Cotabato.
 The seal contains the full name of the Bangsamoro region in English.

 A co-official variant of the seal is in Arabic with the foundation year indicated using the Hijri Calendar (1440 AH).